 Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.

-Our research grade balance testing technology can help us better understand what treatment may be beneficial for some of the conditions listed above.
+Our research grade balance testing technology can help us better understand what treatment may be beneficial for some of the aforementioned conditions.
 If necessary, we work with a number of healthcare providers to put your best interest first and help you back on the road to recovery.

 - Decrease Dizziness and Improve Stability